Immunizations are effective:

 - Local pharmacies

-- Your Primary Care Physician / home health care provider
+- Your Primary Care Provider / home health care provider

 - Washtenaw County Health Department for individuals without insurance, with Medicaid, or those who cannot get vaccination elsewhere; call 734-544-6700 to schedule an appointment